SunHaoOne/ContingenciesFromObservations/readme.md

 The dataset used to train the models in the paper can be downloaded [at this link](https://drive.google.com/file/d/14-o8XZtqJnRRCPqX3gz-LJuOgBORcbXT/view?usp=sharing).

+## Some question and answers about generating the dataset

+### 1. Scenario Runner Error

+- Please set the timeout 2 to 10 or 20.

+### 2. About lenth of the dataset

+- Maybe 200 episode is enough for training.

 ## Generating the CARLA dataset

 Alternatively, data can be generated in CARLA via the `scenario_runner.py` script: